TheDroplets/FLUXNET_AET_Amani_etal2021/README.md

 # FLUXNET_AET_paper
-Data for the paper on estimating actual evapotranspiration of FLUXNET sites using machine learning models
+Data for the paper on estimating the actual evapotranspiration of the FLUXNET sites using machine learning models